simoninireland/epydemic/doc/tutorial/build-sir.rst

 Building a compartmented model
 ==============================

-The easiest way tro understand how ``epydemic`` works is to build an epidemic model from scratch, which is what we'll do here.
+The easiest way to understand how ``epydemic`` works is to build an epidemic model from scratch, which is what we'll do here.
 We'll build the SIR process, the most commonly-used experimental starting point for epidemic spreading processes: if you're inteersted in ``epydemic`` you're almost certainly acquainted with SIR.